jo-wil/JAM/README.md

 tsc
 ```

-This will build the Typescript file to a vailla Javascript one.
+This will build the Typescript file to a vanilla Javascript one
+that targets ES5.

-If you just want to use Jam, you only need to copy the jam.js
+If you just want to use Jam, you only need to copy the prebuilt
-file from the build directory to your local working directory.
+jam.js file from the build directory to your local working directory.

 This file injects a Jam variable into the global scope that has
 all the functionality of the tool.